 This section is designed to give you information about the club and your role within the club and the team.
 It is generally the parents and older athletes who are most involved in the operation of the club, whether as coaches, officials, managers or board members.
 Without strong support from you, the club is not as effective.
 As a result, we are always looking for volunteers.
 Please visit our Board of Directors page to see what positions we have open.

 The Dragons are responsible for the summer outdoor recreational (or house league) operations for youth between 4 and 18 years of age.
-After team selection in April-May, the teams play from May to August, with Soccer Days held for all participants in late August.
+After team selection in early May, the teams play from mid-May to August, with Soccer Days held for all participants in late August.
 Our coaches and referees do an outstanding job, and our athletes have developed over the years as a reflection of their work and dedication.
 We have a lot to be proud of.

 What's the Dragons' Philosophy?

 We teach individual and team skills in a recreational and fun environment, and always in the best interests of your child's development, not only as an athlete but also as a well-rounded person.
 We emphasize fair play and respect for teammates, opponents and referees.
 Our coaches use a club curriculum to ensure that skill development, throughout all age groups, flows soundly and logically.
 In general, all players get equal playing time.

 Parents - please note: Let the coaches coach.
 If you have any concerns please talk to the coach privately after the game.
 Do not contradict coaches in front of players.
 Be a positive parent on the sidelines.
 No negativity.
 If you have any issues with the coach, please talk to the executive, or the respective Division Director.

 The Dragons have a code of conduct and a harassment policy (see Handbook), both of which apply to parents, spectators, players, coaches and referees.
 There is an expectation that all participants will respect these codes and policies for the sake of all others who contribute to the sport of soccer, the development of our youth and the well-being of our community.

 The New Member